-1st Exchange
+1st Exchange of Experts

 Typically set by judge at CMC.
-50 days before trial date, or 20 days after service of demand, whichever [CCP §2034.230]
+50 days before trial date, or 20 days after service of demand, whichever is closer to trial date.
+[CCP §2034.230]

 Expert Deposition(s)

 2nd Exchange of Experts

 Typically set by judge at CMC.
 Within 20 days of the 1st Exchange.
 You may only designate an additional expert on a topic already designated in your opponent's 1st Exchange.
 [CCP §2034.280]